 His view is that humankind has always had to adapt to the ever-changing physical environments in which they lived.
 In is his genealogical work, Wayne has been particularly mindful of stories concerning families that were both negatively and positively impacted by changes to their habitat and to disasters which sometimes overwhelmed them.

 He is active in expanding his interest in and writing about natural phenomena and their impacts on people and communities.
 He has published a book, Surviving Mother Nature’s Tests, that relates many of the situations observed in nature to the lives of families who experienced or endured them, primarily over the past several centuries.
+A second book, Genealogy and the Little Ice Age deals with the physical parameters of the Little Ice Age (1300-1850), the effects climatic conditions of that period had on people and how the environmental situations influenced the broader society.
+Wayne also co-authored a book titled, The Wreck of the Bay of Panama: 10 March 1891, an event that occurred during the Blizzard in the West.

 Wayne volunteers as an Online Parish Clerk, handling four parishes in Devon, England.
 He is the author of over 30 articles published in family history journals and magazines and has made presentations to many groups related to a variety of subjects.